chriskolb/SDDR-Species/README.md

 # multi-species-models

 This folder contains the necessary code for the multi-species SDDR approaches.
-The included folders contain the necessary `deepregression` repo, the multivariate data set, pre-computed bayesian optimization results, auxiliary scripts for data pre-processing and the model formulas, and the output of the scripts below.
+Nested folders contain the necessary `deepregression` repo, the multivariate data set, pre-computed bayesian optimization results, auxiliary scripts for data pre-processing and the model formulas, and the output of the scripts below.

 - **`bayes-hopt-multi-class.R`**
 This script performs Bayesian Hyperparameter Optimization for all three predictor types in the multi-class modeling approach using a Multinoulli distribution to model the label powerset of the response labels.
 Subsequently, the models are estimated ten times to produce the final results.
 The folder "multi-class-model" contains the resulting `ParBayesianOptimization` objects and performance results, i.e. the respective AUC and Brier scores.
 Also runs for several days.